Frankfurt Book Fair: Significance

 The Frankfurter Buchmesse is the world's largest trade fair for books, based on the number of publishing companies represented.
 It is considered to be the most important book fair in the world for international deals and trading.
 It is a critical marketing event for launching books and to facilitate the negotiation of the international sale of rights and licences.

 Book publishing-, multimedia- and technology companies, as well as content providers from all over the world gather.
 Publishers, agents, booksellers, librarians, academics, illustrators, service providers, film producers, translators, professional and trade associations, institutions, artists, authors, antiquarians, software and multimedia suppliers all participate in the events.

 Visitors take the opportunity to obtain information about the publishing market, to network, and to do business.

 Organisation

 The fair is organised by Frankfurter Buchmesse GmbH, a subsidiary of the German Publishers and Booksellers Association.
 The five-day annual event in mid-October is held at the Frankfurt Trade Fair grounds in Frankfurt am Main, Germany.
 The first three days are restricted exclusively to trade visitors; the general public can attend on the weekend, for a fee.

-In 2009, 7,314 exhibitors from some 100 countries presented over 400,000 books.
-Some 300,000 visitors attended the fair.

-In 2016, more than 10,000 journalists from 75 countries reported on the fair, which brought together 7,135 exhibitors from 106 countries, and more than 172,296 trade visitors.
+In 2025, 7,800 journalists reported on the fair, which brought together 4,350 exhibitors from 93 countries, and more than 238,000 trade visitors.